JamyJones/jjdgdjf/msg.md

-what do software engineers do
+what jobs involves alot of coding